Floquet scattering of light and sound in Dirac optomechanics: Theoretical approach

 \subsection{Model}

 In optomechanical graphene, driven by a laser with frequency $\omega_{las}$, co-localized cavity photon (eigenfrequency $\omega_{o}$) and phonon (eigenfrequency $\omega_{m}$) modes interact via radiation pressure.
-For sufficiently low energies and barrier potentials that are smooth on the scale of the lattice constant but sharp on the scale of the de Broglie wavelength, the continuum approximation applies~\cite{RM18} and the system is described by the optomechanical Dirac-Weyl Hamiltonian~\cite{SPM15}
+For sufficiently low energies and barrier potentials that are smooth on the scale of the lattice constant but sharp on the scale of the de Broglie wavelength (i.e., the size of the dot is much bigger than the lattice spacing in the optomechanical array), the continuum approximation applies~\cite{RM18}.
+Then the system can be described by the optomechanical Dirac-Weyl Hamiltonian~\cite{SPM15},